naveenprabhu-n/MBS-Codebase/README.md

-# Terraform, GCP and python codebase - for KPMG MBS
+# Terraform, GCP and python codebase - for MBS